luvit/luv/README.md

 ## TCP

-TCP is for TCP network streams.
+TCP is for network streams.
 It works with all the stream functions as well

 An example server: